George Bancroft (actor)

+film actor, whose career spanned seventeen years from 1925 to 1942.
+A star of pre-Code Hollywood, he is best known as the tough guy lead in four Josef von Sternberg films, the last of which, Thunderbolt (1929) earned him a Best Actor Award nomination.
+He was later a supporting actor in a number of notable movies, including Mr. Deeds Goes to Town (1936) and Stagecoach (1939).

 Early years

 Bancroft was born in Philadelphia, Pennsylvania, in 1882.
 He attended Tomes Institute in Port Deposit, Maryland.

 Maritime work

 After working on merchant marine vessels at age 14, Bancroft was an apprentice on USS Constellation and later served on USS Essex and West Indies.
 Additionally, during the Battle of Manila Bay (1898), he was a gunner on USS Baltimore.
 During his days in the Navy, he staged plays aboard ship.

 In 1900, he swam underneath the hull of the battleship USS Oregon to check the extent of the damage after it struck a rock off the coast of China.
 For this, he was appointed to the United States Naval Academy, but found it too restrictive for his tastes and left to pursue a theatrical career.